-Early new wave rockers Puppies featured keyboardist Dane Conover, guitarist James Krieger, singer/guitarist Richard Filaccio, bassist Nino Del Pesco, and drummer/singer Irene Liberatore, who'd been with the usually-all-female Dinettes.
+Early new wave rockers Puppies featured keyboardist Dane Conover, guitarist James Krieger, singer/guitarist Richard Filaccio, bassist Nino Del Pesco (the Skull Crushers, the Amazing Humans), and drummer/singer Irene Liberatore, who'd been with the usually-all-female Dinettes.
 Both the Puppies and the Dinettes were promoted by L.A. songwriter, producer, and starmaker (and former San Diegan) Kim Fowley.
+Briefly, anyway.

 When the band was signed to British punk label Stiff Records, they re-recorded a harder version of "Mechanical Beat" with producer Liam Sternberg, for a 1981 single b/w "Atmosphere."
 Their track "Slang Lingo" appeared on a 1982 Government Records compilation, Who's Listening, which also included locals like DFX2, the Penetrators, Four Eyes, and others.